 M.K.
 Lu has been one of our directors since 1995.
 Mr. Lu is currently President of Lite-On Semiconductor, a position he was re-appointed to in March 2000.
-In November 1998, Mr. Lu formed Actron Technology Corporation, and is Chairman and Chief Executive Officer of Actron, a manufacturer of diodes for the automotive market.
+In November 1998, Mr. Lu formed a new company, Actron Technology Corporation, and is also acting Chairman of this manufacturer of pressfit diodes for the automotive market.
 Mr. Lu earned his Bachelor's degree in Electrical Engineering at Tatung University of Technology and is a Business Administration graduate of the National Chengchi University.

 Dr. Shing Mao has been one of our directors since 1995.
-Dr. Mao served as Chairman of the board of Lite-On, Inc., a California corporation located in Milpitas, California, and a wholly owned subsidiary of Taiwan Lite-On, from 1988 to 2000.
+Dr. Mao served as Chairman of the Board of Lite-On, Inc., a California corporation located in Milpitas, California, and a wholly owned subsidiary of Taiwan Lite-On, from 1988 to 2000.
 Dr. Mao has been a director of Dyna Investment Co., Ltd. of Taiwan, a venture capital company since 1989.
 Dr. Mao was a director of Lite-On Semiconductor from 1989 to 2000.
 Dr. Mao earned his doctorate degree in electrical engineering at Stanford University in 1963.